EricMFink/EmploymentCasebook/_pages/chap1.md

 Another legal strategy employers used against labor organizing was to require that employees enter into contracts in which they promised not to join or remain a member of a union.
 Labor opposition led to the adoption of statutes outlawing these so-called "yellow dog" contracts.
 But, following _Lochner_, the Supreme Court held that such anti-yellow dog statutes were unconstitutional infringements on liberty of contract. _Adair v.
 United States,_ 208 U.S. 161 (1908) (striking down federal statute making it a criminal offense for a railroad to fire an employee because of union membership ); _Coppage v.
 Kansas_, 236 U.S. 1 (1915) (striking down state statute making it a crime for employers to require yellow dog contracts as a condition of employment).

+## 2.3 Legal Protection for Labor Organizing & Collective Bargaining

 In the 1930s, the landscape of federal labor law changed dramatically with the passage of two statutes.
-First, the Norris-LaGuardia Act, 29 U.S.C. §§ 101 et seq.
-(1932) significantly limited the ability of federal courts to issue injuctions in cases involving labor disputes, and declared "yellow dog" contracts unenforceable.
-Second, the National Labor Relations Act (NLRA), 29 U.S.C. §§ 151 et seq., enshrined the right of employees to organize and engage in collective bargaining and other concerted activity, and established a framework for enforcement under the authority of the National Labor Relations Board.
+First, the Norris-LaGuardia Act (1932), 29 U.S.C. §§ 101 et seq., significantly limited the ability of federal courts to issue injuctions in cases involving labor disputes, and declared "yellow dog" contracts unenforceable.
+Second, the National Labor Relations Act (1935), 29 U.S.C. §§ 151 et seq., enshrined the right of employees to organize and engage in collective bargaining and other concerted activity, prohibited unfair labor practices by employers, and established a framework for enforcement under the authority of the National Labor Relations Board.

-The NLRA (also known as the "Wagner Act", after its primary sponsor, Senator Robert F. Wagner) was subsequently amended by the Labor-Management Relations Act ("Taft-Hartley").
-Taft-Hartley added prohibitions against certain activity by labor unions, including secondary boycotts.
+The NLRA (also known as the "Wagner Act", after its primary sponsor) was subsequently amended by the Labor-Management Relations Act (1947), 29 U.S.C. §§ 141 et seq.
+The LMRA (also known as the "Taft-Hartley Act" after its primary sponsors) added prohibitions against unfair labor practices by unions.
+29 U.S.C. § 158(b).
 It also authorized states to adopt so-called "Right-to-Work" laws, which prohibit contractual provisions requiring employees who are not union members to pay an agency fee to the union (which, under the NLRA, is required to represent all bargaining unit employees, regardless of whether they are union members).

-***
+29 U.S.C. § 164(b).

 ### National Labor Relations Act